GoogleCloudPlatform/java-docs-samples/managed_vms/endpoints/README.md

-# Appengine Helloworld sample for Google App Engine
+# Google Cloud Endpoints on App Engine flexible environment
-This sample demonstrates how to deploy an application on Google App Engine
+This sample demonstrates how to use Google Cloud Endpoints on Google App Engine Flexible Environment using Java.

 ## Running locally
     $ mvn jetty:run